dana-ross/danaross.dev/content/manager-readme.md

 * How our team can work together more effectively.

 ## Feedback
-I am not a *servant leader*.
+I'm not a *servant leader*.
 I’m here to encourage you, to challenge you, and to eliminate the barriers that keep you from making amazing things happen here.
 But while I may be friendly, I’m not your friend.
 And while I’m at all the team’s meetings, from standups to gaming time, I’m not a member of the team.
 I’m your manager, and I’m not doing you a favor if I pretend otherwise, especially if the only reason is to make myself more comfortable with the power disparity between us.

 > Here’s the thing, though.
 Servants don’t fire the people they serve, and you do.
 Servants don’t set salaries for the people they serve, and you do.
 Servants don’t approve vacations, assign work, or shut down the toxic behaviours of the people they serve.
 > <cite>[We Need to Talk About Servant Leadership](https://mfbt.ca/we-need-to-talk-about-servant-leadership-a719c4c05434)</cite>